Sign up to >>

 Paediatric update

 Welcome to our paediatric nutrition column ‘Paediatric update’.
 In each column, Kiran Atwal, Freelance Paediatric Dietitian, will update you on new guidance, tools and current affairs.
-Here, Kiran takes a look at ‘Ultra-processed foods: ultra risk in children?’.
+Here, Kiran explores the significance of mid-upper arm circumference in childhood malnutrition screening.

 Background